+Figure 25 - Annual GHG emissions from electricity [Table 15 in the Burlington report]

 5. Electricity Cost Estimation

 On the Electricity Cost Estimation page, the user will find graphs that visualizes electricity cost estimation for both diesel bus and electric bus.